Cy-Hawk game has added meaning for Iowa native DeJean

 “There were a few shifts in momentum we felt like we didn’t handle as well as we could have,” DeJean said.
 “We felt like there were some drives we left out there where we didn’t get off the field as well as we could have.”

-Iowa was outgained 329-284 against a team coming off a losing season in the Mountain West.
-Iowa State struggled even more so, uncharacteristically.
-Head coach Matt Campbell's Cyclones finished 4-8, but one of those wins ended with the Cy-Hawk trophy.
+Iowa was outgained 329-284 by a team coming off a losing season in the Mountain West.
+Iowa State struggled even more so, uncharacteristically, last season.
+Head coach Matt Campbell’s Cyclones finished 4-8, but one of those wins came with the Cy-Hawk trophy.

 “Losing that game last year really stuck with me, and a lot of guys,” DeJean said.
 “Obviously, every game is important, but when it’s your in-state rival, and a trophy game, yeah, it’s one we definitely want to win.
 We want to get that trophy back.”